Kyuuhachi/Inevitable-Zero/README.md

 ### Inevitable Portraits

 ShinKiseki's [More Portraits in Zero](https://github.com/shinkiseki/MorePortraitsInZero) modifies some of the same files as Inevitable Zero, and is thus not directly compatible.
 Instead there is a separate version of the mod, which should be installed after after More Portraits.
-The base Inevitable Zero is not required.[^no-jp]
+The base Inevitable Zero is not required.

-[^no-jp]: Since More Portraits does not support the Japanese version of the game, Inevitable Portraits does not either.
-You can install all three of More Portraits, Inevitable Zero, and Inevitable Portraits if you want that.

 ## Compatibility

-Inevitable Zero was built against Steam version 1.4.4 (released 2022-12-27).
+Inevitable Zero was built against Steam version 1.4.6 (released 2023-03-28).
 The script files are the same between all 1.4.\* versions, so there should be no problems if they don't match exactly.
 It also works on the Nintendo Switch version, though this of course requires jailbreaking.

-Inevitable Portraits was built against [More Portraits in Zero](https://github.com/shinkiseki/MorePortraitsInZero) version 1.1.0, which was also built against 1.4.4.
+Inevitable Portraits was built against [More Portraits in Zero](https://github.com/shinkiseki/MorePortraitsInZero) version 1.2.0, which was also built against 1.4.6.

 ## Credits
 Nihon Falcom: for creating the game.